A Korean Macroeconomic Database for Data-Rich Policy Analysis and U.S.--Korea Dependence: Introduction

+Constructing such a database for Korea is nontrivial because relevant series are dispersed across multiple public platforms rather than provided through a single integrated system.
+KRED consolidates data from the ECOS system of the Bank of Korea, the KOSIS portal from the Ministry of Data and Statistics, and administrative labor-market statistics from the Ministry of Employment and Labor within a reproducible workflow.
+To facilitate transparency, replication, and future empirical work, the data repository is publicly available at \url{https://github.com/crbaek/KRED} and will be updated regularly.
+The initial release contains 125 monthly series dating back to 1960:01, and our empirical illustrations use a balanced panel of 104 series over 2009:06--2025:12.
+Principal-components analysis extracts four factors that explain about 30\% of total variation.
+These factors correspond to financial conditions, real activity, housing and real-estate credit, and labor-market and price pressures, and their diffusion indices summarize major Korean macroeconomic episodes, including the pandemic contraction and the 2022--2023 tightening cycle.

+We illustrate the empirical value of KRED through two applications that are directly relevant for Korean and Asian macroeconomic analysis.
+First, factor-augmented VARs in the spirit of \citet{bernanke2005measuring} show that U.S. monetary tightening transmits strongly to Korea, and the preferred specification yields a more coherent inflation response than a low-dimensional VAR.
+Second, because KRED shares a common grouped architecture with FRED-MD, it is well suited to structured cross-country analysis.
+We use this feature to estimate a grouped U.S.--Korea tensor autoregression based on country--group factors.
+The tensor specification does not dominate separate-country VARs in point-forecast accuracy, but it yields a sharper structural result: cross-country dependence is concentrated in financially oriented blocks, with stronger transmission from the U.S. financial block to Korea than in the reverse direction, while spillovers in real activity and housing are much weaker.

+These results position KRED as more than a data archive.
+It provides a transparent public database for Korean macroeconomic research, a practical input for data-rich policy analysis, and a standardized building block for comparative work on cross-country macro-financial analysis.
+This combination is particularly relevant in an Asian setting, where external monetary conditions and cross-border financial linkages are central to the interpretation of domestic macroeconomic fluctuations.

-The remainder of this paper is organized as follows.
-Section~\ref{s:data} describes the construction of the KRED dataset, highlighting key differences from the FRED-MD approach.
-Section~\ref{s:empirical analysis} presents the results of our empirical factor analysis, including a discussion of diffusion indexes.
-A full mapping of Korean series to their FRED-MD counterparts is provided in the Appendix.
+The remainder of the paper is organized as follows.
+Section~2 describes the construction of KRED and the main design choices.
+Section~3 presents the factor analysis and diffusion indices.
+Section~4 studies monetary policy shocks using FAVAR specifications.
+Section~5 introduces a grouped U.S.--Korea tensor autoregression and uses it to study cross-country macro-financial dependence.
+Section~6 concludes.
+The Appendix reports a supplementary real-activity impulse-response contrast and the mapping between KRED series and their FRED-MD counterparts.